puzzle/kubernetes-techlab/labs/03_first_steps.md

 ### Login and choose Kubernetes Cluster

-Login into the Rancher WebGUI with your assigned user and the choose the desired cluster.
+Login into the Rancher WebGUI choose the desired cluster.

 On the cluster dashboard you find top right a button with `Kubeconfig File`.
 Save the config file into your homedirectory `.kube/config`.
 Verify afterwards if `kubectl` works correctly e.g. with `kubectl version`